craftercms/js-sdk/packages/search/README.md

 #### Examples

-- Connect to Crafter Search to query for content with ELASTIC SEARCH (crafter version: 3.1.x):
+- Connect to Crafter Search to query for content with ELASTIC SEARCH:

 ```typescript
   import { crafterConf } from '@craftercms/classes';